artdgn/tx-art/README.md

 ## How?
 - The hash of the transaction being viewed is used as input to a generative art `p5.js` algorithm of choice, and the piece is added to the page.
 - The piece generaged is NOT an NFT, and is not part of any collection.
 It's just one of an infinite* amount of pieces that can be generated from the selected algorithm.
+- This also means that this works for transactions that don't exist, or are still pending.
+Enjoy some fine art while you wait.
 > \* - not mathematically infinite, just very large in practical terms.

 ## Privacy